chnm/crdh-jekyll/_essays/v02-05-mapping-black-ecologies.md

 analysis, in order to depict the ways that Southern Black communities mobilize against the historical and contemporary struggles of the [racial capitalocene](https://www.versobooks.com/blogs/3376-racial-capitalocene)---Françoise Vergès' critical interrogation of the so-called
 Anthropocene.
-Verges mobilizes Cedric Robinson's concept of racial capitalism and its attendant challenge to the conceptions of capitalism that ignore its originary dependence on racialization to challenge this nascent discourse of the Anthropocene, which in broad strokes paints the
+Vergès mobilizes Cedric Robinson's concept of racial capitalism and its attendant challenge to the conceptions of capitalism that ignore its originary dependence on racialization to challenge this nascent discourse of the Anthropocene, which in broad strokes paints the